Sushreesatarupa/Value-Chain/README.md

 ### Pitch Deck (File Type: PDF)
 ### Logo
 ### Problem Statement
+ ***Marketing***
+To enable rural women entrepreneurs to leverage the market to secure their livelihood, it requires a combination of training on business value chain, visibility as well as regular mentoring.
+ ***Training on understanding business value chain*** -
+- How can we encourage women to understand business value chains and train them on topics which can help them run their enterprise efficiently.
+- The topics can range from
+  - raw material sourcing
+  - managing a team
+  - managing cash flow
+  - understanding market size
+  - packaging, channels of outreach
+  - brand building and demand creation
+- Design a solution which brings these modules in vernacular, non high bandwidth needing mode to RWEs.

 ### Technical Robustness / Scalability (30%)
 - Does the code have bugs?